SIX SONGS (GESÄNGE), OP. 3

 English Translation

-0:24 [m.
-12]--Stanza 2 (Section A2).
-Aside from the first note, which approaches from above rather than below, and the wider-spaced right-hand figures under "Heut im Traum," the setting is identical to that of the first stanza.
+0:26 [m.
+12]--Stanza 2 (A), lines 1-2.
+Aside from the first note, which approaches from above rather than below after resolving the preceding dissonance, and the wider-spaced rustling right-hand figures under “Heut im Traum,” the setting is identical to that of the first stanza.

-0:47 [m.
-22]--Stanza 3 (Section B).
-This is a highly unusual passage, one of the weirdest in all of Brahms's songs.
-For the setting of this stanza, Brahms veers off to F Major, and away from the constant trill figuration in the piano for a dreamy, leisurely setting.
+0:52 [m.
+22]--Stanza 3 (B), lines 1-2.
+This is a highly unusual verse, one of the strangest in all of Brahms’s songs.
+For the setting of this stanza, Brahms veers off to F Major and away from the constant trill figuration in the piano for a dreamy, leisurely setting.
+The expressive upward-moving appogiaturas are still present in the voice, however.
+The piano accompaniment moves to slower, undulating arpeggios.

-0:58 [m.
-26]--Here, still in stanza 3, things suddenly become very odd.
-Brahms rather inexplicably omits a line of text from the poem and replaces it with a very abrupt horn-call figure.
-He follows this with the next line, "Alles ist mir wie ein Traum!" set to the horn-call figure.
-Then the last three words are repeated softly as the music modulates back to A Major.
-The horn call--and the setting of the dream line, which would have fit the music immediately preceding it, is quite strange.
+1:02 [m.
+26]--Stanza 3, line 3 (4).
+Here things suddenly become very odd.
+Brahms seemingly inexplicably omits a line of text from the poem and replaces it with a very abrupt horn-call figure in the piano.
+He follows this with the next line, “Alles ist mir wie ein Traum!” set to the horn-call figure.
+The horn call begins a third time at a lower pitch, and then the last three words are repeated softly on a low note (E in the original key) as the music modulates back to A Major and fades in anticipation.
+The horn call—and the setting of the dream line, which would have fit the music immediately preceding it—is quite strange.
+It does make sense in the context of the novella for which Eichendorff originally wrote the poem.

-1:30 [m.
-38]--Main point of diversion from the first two verses.
-The pattern is very typical of early Brahms songs (see no. 4 of this opus for another example).
-The point of harmonic diversion in the first two stanzas is replaced by a stronger upward striving in the same key to a similar text ("fremden Gipfeln"), and then at the climax the final line is stretched out with longer note values, and as a consequence, only the last word, rather than the whole line, is repeated as the music dies away to the "rustling" music in the piano.
+1:35 [m.
+37]--Stanza 4, lines 3-4.
+This is the major point of diversion from the first two verses.
+The pattern, diverging at some point in the last stanza of a strophic setting, is very typical of early Brahms songs (see no. 4 of this opus for another example).
+The point of harmonic diversion in the first two stanzas is replaced by a stronger upward striving, remaining in the home key, to a similar text (“fremden Gipfeln”), which moves to the song’s highest pitches.
+After the climax on “Heimat,” the final line is stretched out with longer note values as the voice and piano quickly descend, and as a consequence, only the last word, rather than the whole line, is repeated, gently slowing, quieting, and descending to the depths.
+The song dies away to the “rustling” music, which has moved down to the tenor range of the piano.
+Brahms provided an alternative to the last setting of “tausendmal” that remains on the same pitch (the fifth of the scale, recalling “wie ein Traum” at the end of stanza 3) rather than descending to the third.

 END OF SET